Honours in Humanities

 - Gain an edge in job market through demonstrated research skills.

-- A main pathway to a postgraduate research degree (MA, PhD).
+- Honours is the main pathway to a postgraduate research degree (MA, PhD).

-- Study for 1 year full-time, or part-time over 3 or 4 semesters.
+- Study for 1 year full-time, or part-time over 3 years.

-- A supportive, intimate study environment with options to study at any University of Tasmania campus.
+- A supportive, intimate study environment with options to study on-campus in Hobart or online.

 - Choose to undertake joint Honours in two disciplines.

 Minimum 1 Years, up to a maximum of 2 Years

 Hobart, Launceston, Cradle Coast

 Semester 1, Semester 2 CRICOS 030426C